 Invalid SSL certificate

-The no response from webpage notice also shows when Really Simple SSL cannot load your homepage over SSL.
-This is often caused by a misconfiguration on the server or an invalid SSL certificate.
-This can be tested with the Qualys SSL Labs test tool.
+The “No response from webpage” notice is also displayed when Really Simple Security cannot load your homepage over SSL.
+This is often caused by a misconfiguration on the server, or an invalid SSL certificate.
+The exact cause can usually be determined by using the free Qualys SSL Labs test tool.
 This test will return a lot of information about the currently used SSL certificate, including any errors or misconfigurations.
-The test should return a grade A.

-Really Simple SSL cannot obtain or install an SSL certificate for you.
-The plugin is a tool to configure your site for SSL and requires a valid SSL certificate before it can work correctly.
-If your site has an invalid SSL certificate we recommend obtaining a certificate from your hosting provider, they can help you install the certificate which is often the fastest and easiest solution.
-Once a valid certificate is installed, Really Simple SSL will be able to detect it and the warning should disappear.
+If your site has an invalid SSL certificate, we usually recommend obtaining a new certificate from your hosting provider.
+They can help you install a valid SSL certificate which is often the fastest and easiest solution.
+Once a valid certificate is installed, Really Simple Security will be able to detect it and the warning should disappear.

 Other possible causes